MarkVeerasingam/llvmlite-matrix/Readme.md

 This will be a big step up from the LLVM we have been writing but I have no doubt you guys are up to the challenge :)

+to run the python file, execute the run.py - main project entry point.
 ---

 ## Goals